mateus4k/runcpp/README.md

 * [x] Arguments --version and --help
 * [x] Check and install dependencies
+* [x] Turns on helpful warning messages with -Wall
+* [x] Omits all symbol information from the executable file thus making it as small as possible with -s
+* [x] Turns off a couple non-standard g++ additions with -pedantic-errors
 * [ ] Argument -o to custom output filename

 ## Installation
 You need to follow these steps to run it.